 If the three cancelled HPMPs are resubmitted, a revised cost estimate for only funding the final phase-out step

-To revise the low-end scenario assuming that none of the 19 remaining A5 parties that have not ratified the KA submit KIPs by 2029.
+To revise the low-end scenario assuming that none of the 19 remaining A5 parties that have not ratified the KA submit KIPs by 2029].

 (China)

-Adjust all elements of the funding requirements based on relevant decisions taken at the 98th meeting of the Executive Committee;
+[Adjust all elements of the funding requirements based on relevant decisions taken at the 98th meeting of the Executive Committee [and make any additional necessary updates to accurately reflect amounts in approved HPMPs and KIPs];

-Include project management unit costs in the funding estimates, based on the information provided by the MLF Secretariat
+[Include project management unit costs in the funding estimates, based on the information provided by the MLF Secretariat]

-Review the 15 per cent foreign-ownership deduction on the basis of information provided by the MLF Secretariat, applying deduction levels that reflect such information where available, and showing the effect of the deduction separately for information.
+[Review the 15 per cent foreign-ownership deduction on the basis of information provided by the MLF Secretariat, applying deduction levels that reflect such information where available, and showing the effect of the deduction separately for information]].

 (Bahrain)

-To include the cost assessment for LVCs for the next triennium, costs for stage II to achieve 30% reduction in 2035 and 50% reduction in 2040 in two different scenarios.
+[To include the cost assessment for LVCs for the next triennium, [costs for stage II to achieve 30% reduction [in][up to] 2035 and 50% reduction [in][up to] 2040 in two different scenarios]].

 (Bahrain)

-The RTF should show low-end and high-end estimates of 10% reduction and 30% reduction respectively, using the best estimates of the HFC baseline
+[The RTF should show low-end and high-end estimates of 10% reduction [and 30% reduction respectively, using the best estimates of the HFC baseline]]

 (Vanuatu)